lean-delivery/ansible-role-aem-node/README.md

 - `s3_data_store_region` - The bucket region
 - `s3_data_store_acces_key` - The AWS access key
 - `s3_data_store_secret_key` - The AWS secret access key

+To use TarMK with the S3 Datastore, you need to start AEM using the crx3tar-nofds runmode, i.e. add `aem_custom_modes`: crx3tar-nofds

 ### AEM groups which would be created during provision proccess